heilerich/LLMPatchbay2Dockerized/README.md

     RUN /app/install_ollama.sh

     ```
-2.  **Re-build the Image:** You must rebuild the image for the change to take effect.
-Add models to install_ollama.sh as needed.
+2.  **Re-build the Image:** Add models to install_ollama.sh as needed.
+Then rebuild the image for the change to take effect.
     ```bash
     docker build . -t patchbay
     ```